 1350 AD to 1370 AD, Psalm 115: Samuel Halevi.

-This generation is that of the 1350s and 1360 years.
+This generation of the 1350s and 1360s.

 While many Jews have taken refuge in the lands of Eastern Poland and Lithuania, or Spain, they have not yet rebuilt communities comparable to those destroyed.